COSC3020/tsp-held-karp-Dorian-Scholz/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+Answer: The worst case time complexity of the Held-Karp algorithm is O(n² * 2ⁿ) where n is the number of cities.
+This is because there are 2^n subsets of cities and for each subset results are computed for n possible current positions with up to n transitions evaluated per state.
+The worst case memory complexity is O(n * 2ⁿ) as the algorithm stores results for n⋅2^n states in the memoization table.
+While the recursion depth adds an O(n) stack overhead.
+While efficient for small inputs, the exponential growth makes this algorithm impractical for large numbers of cities.